How to classify footwear by type, purpose and material if you are importing into or exporting out of the EU.

 - studs, spikes and other similar items for sports footwear

-Two or more footwear parts assembled together are also classified under heading code 6406 as long as they don’t essentially form a completed item of footwear.
+Two or more footwear parts assembled together are also classified under heading code 6406 as long as they do not essentially form a completed item of footwear.
 This is the case whether they’re attached to an inner sole or not.

 Fittings that can be worn inside footwear are also classified as footwear parts under heading code 6406.
 These include:

 - removable insoles